seanhayes13/main/java/fileBackUp/README.md

 Among the new things I have been working on include multithreading to make the process faster and a little more complex GUI than originally planned.
 I was thinking about using an embedded database to store some information but realized that the program doesn't really store that much information.
 I am also breaking down the code so that instead of one massive file, there will be a MVC structure.

 I will add in some of the new pieces when I get a chance.

+## Update 18 December 2016

+Well, so much for updating this every other week or so as I developed the program.
+That just morphed into writing the program and "I'll update the GitHub page tomorrow...".

+Three months later and the program is nearly complete.
+Just need to run a few tests and clean up the GUI.
+What have I completed since September?
+The multithreading is working like a charm, I've built up a fairly decent GUI with tabbed pages, hidden elements that hide or reveal themselves based on user choices, and instead of saving the details of the save configurations to a text file I was able to get a simple database working (not embedded as originally hoped, but still more than just exporting objects to a file).
+I will be loading some of the code in the next week or so (if I remember...)